isandeepbansal/javascript/scopes/04-closure.md

 }
 ```

-👉 It is inevitable for a language like JavaScript no to have a closure in it, because JavaScript is a lexical scoped language and have first class functions and it would be very weird if a function is return and it start loosing its original lexical scope.
+👉 It is inevitable for a language like JavaScript not to have a closure in it, because JavaScript is a lexical scoped language and have first class functions and it would be very weird if a function is return and it start loosing its original lexical scope.